CelloCorgi/StackOverflow_ICSE_SEET_2022/README.md

 ## Repository Contents

-* (Stimuli)[https://github.com/CelloCorgi/StackOverflow_ICSE_SEET_2022/tree/main/Stimuli]: Contains images of the programming bugs used as stimuli in our experiment (text versions of the stimuli are in the Survey Instrument if needed)
+* [Stimuli](https://github.com/CelloCorgi/StackOverflow_ICSE_SEET_2022/tree/main/Stimuli): Contains images of the programming bugs used as stimuli in our experiment (text versions of the stimuli are in the Survey Instrument if needed)
-* (Analysis)[https://github.com/CelloCorgi/StackOverflow_ICSE_SEET_2022/tree/main/Analysis]: Includes both details regarding the manual annotation process and our analysis scripts
+* [Analysis](https://github.com/CelloCorgi/StackOverflow_ICSE_SEET_2022/tree/main/Analysis): Includes both details regarding the manual annotation process and our analysis scripts
-* (Survey Instrument)[https://github.com/CelloCorgi/StackOverflow_ICSE_SEET_2022/tree/main/SurveyInstrument]: Contains word and qualtrics versions of the survey instrument used to show the stimuli to participants
+* [Survey Instrument](https://github.com/CelloCorgi/StackOverflow_ICSE_SEET_2022/tree/main/SurveyInstrument): Contains word and qualtrics versions of the survey instrument used to show the stimuli to participants
-* (Recruitment)[https://github.com/CelloCorgi/StackOverflow_ICSE_SEET_2022/tree/main/Recruitment]: Contains our consent form and prescreening survey
+* [Recruitment](https://github.com/CelloCorgi/StackOverflow_ICSE_SEET_2022/tree/main/Recruitment): Contains our consent form and prescreening survey